Cardiac rehabilitation: Settings

+Uses and requirements

+CR is useful for those who are recovering from a recent cardiac emergency, those who need assistance managing their chronic stable angina symptoms, those who have recently undergone cardiac surgeries, and in many other cases.
+However, traditional CR is not an option for some individuals.
+Some patients are discouraged from participating in the typical exercise component of CR, including those with unstable angina, intracavitary thrombus, and more.

+Cardiac rehabilitation phases

 Inpatient program (phase I)

-Engaging in cardiopulmonary rehabilitation before leaving the hospital can improve a patient’s outlook on their recovery, as well as facilitate a smoother return to regular activities of daily living once they return home.
-Many patients express anxiety about their recovery during a hospital stay, especially after a severe illness or surgery so Phase I CR provides an opportunity for patients to test their abilities in a safe, supervised setting.
+Engaging in CR before leaving the hospital can hasten patient's recovery, as well as facilitate a smoother return to activities of daily living and roles once they return home.
+Many patients express anxiety about their recovery, especially after a severe illness or surgery, so Phase I CR provides an opportunity for patients to test their abilities in a safe, supervised setting.

 Where available, patients receiving CR in the hospital after surgery are usually able to begin within a day or two.
 First steps include simple motion exercises that can be done sitting down, such as lifting the arms.
 Heart rate and blood oxygen levels are closely monitored by a therapist as the patient begins to walk, or exercise using a stationary bicycle.
-The therapist ensures that the level of aerobic and strength training are appropriate for the patient’s current status and gradually progresses their therapeutic exercises.
+The therapist ensures that the level of aerobic and strength training are appropriate for the patient's current status, and gradually progresses their therapeutic exercises.

+Phase I is also an ideal time for the patient and their family to receive information regarding what is to be expected after their release.
+This includes information regarding their ADLs (activities of daily life) and the importance of stress management.
+During this time, patients are also assessed to determine if they will need assistive devices following their release from the inpatient program.

 Outpatient program (phase II)

-It is recommended patients begin outpatient CR within 2–7 days following a percutaneous intervention, 4–6 weeks after cardiac surgery or the intervening 6–8 weeks after discharge from hospital.
 In order to participate in an outpatient program, the patient generally must first obtain a physician's referral.
+It is recommended patients begin outpatient CR within 2–7 days following a percutaneous intervention, and 4–6 weeks after cardiac surgery.
 This period is often very difficult for patients due to fears of over-exertion or a recurrence of heart issues.
+Shorter time to start is associated with better outcomes.

-Participation typically begins with an intake evaluation that includes measurement of cardiac risk factors such as lipid measures, blood pressure, body composition, depression / anxiety, and tobacco use.
-A functional capacity test is usually performed both to determine if exercise is safe and to allow for the development of a customized exercise program.
+Participation typically begins with an intake evaluation that includes measurement of cardiac risk factors such as lipids, blood pressure, body composition, depression / anxiety, and tobacco use.
+A functional capacity test is usually performed both to determine if exercise is safe and to support development of a customized exercise program.

-Risk factors are addressed and patients goals are established; a "case-manager" who may be a cardiac-trained Registered Nurse, Physiotherapist, or an exercise physiologist who works to help patients achieve their targets.
+Risk factors are addressed and patients goals are established; a "case-manager" who may be a cardiac-trained registered nurse, physiotherapist, or an exercise physiologist works to help patients achieve their targets.
 During exercise, the patient's heart rate and blood pressure may be monitored to check the intensity of activity.

 The duration of CR varies from program to program, and can range from six weeks to several years.
 Globally, a median of 24 sessions are offered, and it is well-established that the more the better.

-After CR is finished, there are long-term maintenance programs (phase III) available to interested patients, as benefits are optimized with long-term adherence; unfortunately however patients generally have to pay out-of-pocket for these services.